 The answer to this is yes, a liquidator may hold a meeting of creditors' and convert an MVL into a CVL if it is found that the company does not have enough assets and funds to repay all creditors and contributories with the proceeds of the liquidation.

 At the end of the liquidation the liquidator will hold a final shareholders' meeting, and 3 months later the company will be struck off the register.
 Although this technically marks the end of the business, for up to 6 years later it is still possible to seek a members voluntary liquidation restoration to have the company put back on the list of registered companies.

 However, in order to accomplish this you would need to apply for a restoration order from the Court.
 In 2009, a procedure known as Administrative Restoration was introduced which allows a company to be restored without a Court order under certain circumstances.
 Usually one of the company's directors will apply for a restoration if there are liabilities or assets that were not properly dealt with before dissolution.

 If you have any questions about the voluntary liquidation process feel free to ask one of our insolvency practitioners.
 We have professionals on hand ready to provide free phone consultations on 0800 644 6080 between the hours of 8am and 10pm.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 The government has announced plans that should soon see large companies being fined for failing to pay their smaller scale suppliers in a timely fashion.Read More